 There are severe consequences for breaking the conditions of a restraining order in Denver, Arapahoe, and El Paso County.
 If any of the rules are not adhered to, the defendant will be charged with Violation of a Restraining Order – C.R.S.
 18-6-803.5.
 This crime is a class 2 misdemeanor, which means the defendant could face arrest, will have an increased bond, and the protection order will not be dropped.

 - Refusal to Drop Order

 Why You Need a Skilled Criminal Restraining Order Defense Attorney

-At the O’Malley Law Office, we work hard to defend our clients.
+At O'Malley and Sawyer, we work hard to defend our clients.
 Because of the importance of these orders and the fact that they can be changed to a permanent Civil Protection / Restraining Order, C.R.S.
-13-14-105, following the trial with the encouragement of a Victim’s Advocate, we advise you to strictly follow the conditions of the restraining order set forth by the court.
+13-14-105, following the trial with the encouragement of a Victim's Advocate, we advise you to strictly follow the conditions of the restraining order set forth by the court.
 Exercise sound judgment and good behavior.
 Working with a skilled restraining order attorney is extremely beneficial if you are the restrained party in a criminal case.
 In some cases, we have been influential in having these orders modified to enable a parent to have visitation with his children.
 For example, the restraining order might have been placed due to the accusations of an angry spouse.
 The husband might not be allowed to have contact with his ex-wife, but he could have parenting rights with his children.
 However, this type of allowance depends on the charge.
 Contact us for a free initial consultation to discuss the possibility of getting your Restraining Order modified.